Seci-Coin/electrum-seci-server/README.md

     described by Alan Reiner (see the 'ultimate blockchain compression' thread in the Bitcointalk forum)

-  * The server requires polisd, leveldb, x11_hash and plyvel
+  * The server requires secid, leveldb, x11_hash and plyvel

   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.